-Do you reside in Canada and wondering whether to use Amazon.ca or Amazon.com?
+Do you reside in Canada and are wondering whether to use Amazon.ca or Amazon.com?

-Or are you already successful on Amazon.com and thinking about expanding your reach to Amazon.ca?
+Or are you already successful on Amazon.com and considering expanding your reach to Amazon.ca?

 Whatever your reason is, you must possess the right information before selling on Amazon, regardless of the country.

-This ultimate guide will show you exactly what’s the difference between the two so you can make the right move.
+This ultimate guide will show you the difference between the two so you can make the right move.

 Let’s jump right in!

 Since every country has consumers with different needs and demands, don’t expect that selling on Amazon Canada is the same as selling on Amazon U.S.

 As a seller, it’s crucial to know these differences, as they’ll influence how you approach a specific version of Amazon.